SuperNik17/demos/hand-eye/codes/README.md

 - Estimates a common plane from the experimental clouds.
 - Projects experimental points onto the plane and aligns them with the model using ICP.
 - Calculates marker centers both geometrically (via ICP) and statistically (mean position).

+#### 🛠️ plane_fit.m
+- Fits a plane to a set of 3D points.
+- Can optionally constrain the normal vector if known.
+- Used internally in `extractCenterByFitting.m` to compute the best-fit common plane.

 ### 5️⃣ optimizeTransformationMatrix.m
 - Sets up a least-squares problem to estimate the transformation matrix between camera and robot frames.